 Can I Use Bitter Apple to Prevent Dogs From Chewing?

-To stop dogs from chewing and licking furniture you can try applying some homemade bitter apple spray to the items.
-It is a great non-toxic deterrent which will prevent your dog from further chewing or licking.
-It is unpleasant for them but it's also harmless.
+To stop dogs from chewing and licking furniture, you can try applying some homemade bitter apple spray to the items.
+It is a great non-toxic deterrent that will prevent your dog from further chewing or licking.
+Of course, it is unpleasant for them, but it's also harmless.

 Why Do Dogs Chew?

 According to ASPCA, it is a dogs way of exploring the world.
-It can relieve pain for puppies who have teeth coming through and for older dogs it keeps jaws strong and teeth clean.
-It's also great to relieve frustration and mild forms of anxiety.
+It can relieve pain for puppies who have teeth coming through, and for older dogs, it keeps jaws strong and teeth clean.
+It's also great to alleviate frustration and mild forms of anxiety.